RustSandbox/Future-Trait-Tutorial/epub-book/README.md

 ### Cover Image

-Replace `theme/cover.svg` with your own design.
-The build script will automatically convert it to PNG if ImageMagick is available.
+The project uses `cover.png` (1024x1536 professional design).
+The build script will automatically copy it to the correct location.

 ### Metadata